Justice Site | Case Name: R v Michael John Stone

 It is yet to be established whether Bellfield had adopted his 'blonde' look in July 1996, but family sources have confirmed that he used to bleach his hair regularly.
 His facial characteristics compared to the police E-fit merits further investigation regardless of his hair colour in the summer of 1996.
 The police said when issuing the e-fit: "make no mistake, this could be the murderer."

-If Josie Russell was right about the murderer's height - and she would know because she was in direct physical contact with him - that would rule out Michael Stone, and would explain why she was unable to pick him out in an identity parade: she was looking for a much taller man at 6' tall - "like my father."
+If Josie Russell was right about the murderer's build and height- and she would know because she was in direct physical contact with him - this could explain why she was unable to pick out Michael Stone in an identity parade: she was looking for a much heavier and taller man - "like my father."

 Michael Stone was then 36yrs old and is 5' 7" tall.
-He is noticeably shorter than either her father or Bellfield, and older than the suspect described.
+He was noticeably older and shorter than either Josie's father or Bellfield.
 His hair was receding and mid-brown and he does not have the telling features of "podgy cheeks", whereas Bellfield does.

 A single fingerprint impressed in blood was found on Josie Russell's green lunchbox and there was a suggestion that the perpetrator may have rummaged through the victims' belongings.
-That fingerprint did not belong to Stone, but the prosecution implied that it "could have been made" by Lin Russell, since she had a low loop count pattern on her right middle finger.
+That fingerprint did not belong to Stone, but the prosecution suggested that it could have been made by Lin Russell.
+DNA found on a shoelace left at the scene of the crime did not belong to Stone - but the prosecution said it might have belonged to a friend of Stone, since the lace had three knots in it which could have been used by a drug user.

 Michael Stone with receding brown hairline.